micmejia/bible-dump/NKJV/2 Kings/2 Kgs 8.md

 And Elisha said to him, "Go, say to him, 'You shall certainly recover.'
 However the Lord has shown me that he will really die."

 ###### 11
-Then he [^a]set his countenance in a stare until he was ashamed; and the man of God wept.
+Then he set his countenance in a stare until he was ashamed; and the man of God wept.

 ###### 12
 And Hazael said, "Why is my lord weeping?"
 He answered, "Because I know the evil that you will do to the children of Israel: Their strongholds you will set on fire, and their young men you will kill with the sword; and you will dash their children, and rip open their women with child."